 Accuracy

 A less accurate wind meter will only compound that error.
-We always recommend considering accuracy first before price, even if you’re looking for a budget model.
+We always recommend considering accuracy before price, even if you’re looking for a budget model.

 Durability